brendanseabrook/Jan2017Assignment/README.md

 * I'm not going to support autorotate
 * I'm going to make it look as clean as possible, however the layout would be the first thing I spend more time on if this was a real app
 * Sometimes yelp resonds with different sets of restaurants for the same search.
 They should look into that.
+* Yelp only gives review previews, so I'm not bothering to try to load anything else in but previews.
+Makes sense they would keep the best data to themselves.

 ## Conclusion
 * The project was completed slightly over my goal time